AbanteAI/rawdog/README.md

 # Rawdog

-An CLI assistant that responds by generating and auto-executing a Python script.
+An CLI assistant that responds by generating an auto-executing a Python script.

 https://github.com/AbanteAI/rawdog/assets/50287275/1417a927-58c1-424f-90a8-e8e63875dcda